Charles L. Blockson: The Charles L. Blockson Afro-American Collection

 In 1984, Blockson donated his collection of cultural artifacts from African-American history to Temple University.
 The Charles L. Blockson Afro-American Collection, has since expanded further and now contains more than 500,000 books, documents, and photographs.

-He has contributed items to the Charles L. Blockson Collection of African-Americana and the African Diaspora at the Pennsylvania State University and the National Museum of African American History and Culture (NAAMHC).
+He contributed items to the Charles L. Blockson Collection of African-Americana and the African Diaspora at the Pennsylvania State University and the National Museum of African American History and Culture (NAAMHC).
 He made a donation to the NAAMHC, which included 39 items owned by Harriet Tubman that were bequeathed to him by her grand-niece.

+In 2022, the historic Centre Theatre opened up a public exhibition of Blockson's artifacts in his hometown of Norristown.

+Death

+Blockson died on June 14, 2023, at the age of 89.
+Temple University president JoAnne A. Epps died unexpectedly at his memorial service.
+He is buried at Eden Cemetery in Collingdale, Pennsylvania.

 Honors

 In 2017, Charles L. Blockson was the 96th recipient of the Philadelphia Award.